TI-PREGO: Chain of Thought and In-Context Learning for Online Mistake Detection in PRocedural EGOcentric Videos: Ablation

-In this analysis, we evaluate the performance of various LLMs, as shown in Table~\ref{table:llm_selection} when using few-shot context.
-The results demonstrate a clear performance hierarchy among the tested models, with LLAMA 3.1 8B emerging as the superior performer across all metrics.
-LLAMA 3.1 8B achieved the highest accuracy at 47.40\% and the best F1 score of 48.40\%, significantly outperforming its counterparts.
-The performance trend correlates with model size and recency, suggesting that larger, more recently developed models benefit from architectural improvements and more extensive pre-training.
-This is exemplified by the LLAMA 3.1 8B model, which leverages its 8 billion parameters to capture more complex patterns and better generalize the assembly task.
 The superior performance of LLAMA 3.1 8B could be attributed to several factors, including potential advancements in its training methodology, the quality and diversity of its training data, and possible optimizations for general task comprehension.
-An exciting pattern observed across all models is the substantial disparity between Precision and Recall scores.
-The consistently high Recall scores, peaking at 91.30\% for LLAMA 3.1 8B, indicate that these models identify relevant assembly steps.
-However, the markedly lower Precision scores suggest a tendency towards overprediction, resulting in false positives.
-This discrepancy highlights the inherent complexity of the assembly prediction task, where models must balance comprehensive step identification with selective precision.
+A pattern observed across all models is the substantial disparity between \(\mathrm{\text{Precision}}_{b}\) and Recall scores.
+The consistently high Recall scores indicate that these models identify relevant assembly steps effectively, but the corresponding drop in \(\mathrm{\text{Precision}}_{b}\) suggests they also introduce a non-negligible number of spurious steps, underscoring the need for strategies, such as refined prompt engineering.

-\subsection{Prompt Analysis}
+\subsubsection{Prompt Analysis}

 \paragraph{System prompt.} The results in Table~\ref{tab:system_prompt} highlight the positive impact of combining Automatic-Chain-of-Though (ACoT) reasoning with Few-Shot (FS) examples on the performance of LLAMA 3.1 8B across different modalities in the \assemblyO dataset.
 In all prompting scenarios, the system prompt is written as: